 - Two-dimensional – Painting, drawing, printmaking and two-dimensional design

-- Three-dimensional – Ceramics, sculpture, three-dimensional design and jewelry
+- Three-dimensional – Ceramics, sculpture, and three-dimensional design

 - History – Introduction to the visual arts and art history

-Potential students should possess the creative desire to express themselves visually and to understand how art and/or a specific art medium tie(s) into his or her interest area.
+Potential students should possess the creative desire to express themselves visually and to understand how art and/or a specific art medium tie(s) into their interest area.
 Some previous experience in design, drawing or an art medium is helpful.

 Students who complete the requirements of the suggested curriculum earn an Associate in Arts degree and may transfer as an art major to a four-year institution.
 Each student is required to prepare a portfolio of his or her best work for presentation to potential employers.